Xynics Data Solutions Ltd are committed to protecting and respecting your privacy.

 The information we collect in this manner helps us to provide you with content on our website which is relevant to you, or to deliver to you information or services that you have requested from us by a means that you have chosen.
 Some information such as surveys help us to build intelligence which enable us to adapt our products and services to meet customer demand in functionality or user experience, or to deliver insights into how our customers utilise our service or how our services benefit the customers of our clients.

-If you are arriving at this page as a result of a communication we sent to you with no prior relationship existing between us, we will have obtained your details from as part of a certified consenting list of persons whom may have an interest in our services, from a Third Party data provider.
-As there are many such providers with many different lists, we cannot name them up front however where we do obtain such a list we will take all reasonable steps to ensure that the list has been compiled from a properly consented source and upon request we can tell you from where and when we obtained that data, and for what purpose it was obtained.
+If you are arriving at this page as a result of a communication we sent to you with no prior existing relationship between us, we will have obtained your details from as part of a certified consented list of persons whom have expressed an interest in similar services through another data provider.
+We will take all reasonable steps to ensure that the list has been compiled from a properly consented source and where we do communicate with you in this way, we will identify to you where we obtained your personal information.